 Russell Road, Birmingham.
 England.
 B13 8RD

 The park provides various recreational and fun activities such as boating, fishing, bowls, tennis, and other leisure activities.
-There is a children’s play area and a lot of space to have a picnic.
+There is a children’s play area and a lot of space to picnic.

-The park serves as a venue for large events, including Foodies Festival, In The Night Garden Life, and other sporting and regular events.
+The park serves as a venue for significant events, including the Foodies Festival, In The Night Garden Life, and other sporting and regular events.
 Become a part of their guided tours and learn more about nature and wildlife.

 11. Ikon Gallery